Dietitians

 Reinstatement

-Non-practicing registrants and former registrants looking to return to practice (reinstate) are able to do so.
-Requirements, as listed below, vary depending on the number of year since Full Registration with CHCPBC/CDBC was last held.
+Non-practising registrants and former registrants looking to return to practice (reinstate) are able to do so.
+Requirements, as listed below, vary depending on the number of years since Full Registration with CHCPBC/CDBC was last held.

 Within 3 years